You will learn

 If your selected conversion metric has an associated value (like Revenue), we'll also show the attributed value generated over the timeframe you have selected.

 This feature allows you to run through all important channel sending actions in your series at a glance to compare key performance indicators such as opens and attributed revenue.
-This also allows you to easily compare message performance in split paths side-by-side.
+This also allows you to compare message performance in split paths side-by-side.

 When you click View all Analytics in a message's configuration sidebar, you will be taken directly to the Analytics Overview tab for your flow message.

 The graph at the top of the page will always show daily activity over the last month for your message.
 You can toggle on/off the different metrics that populate this graph, choosing from delivered, opened (email only), clicked, and then a conversion metric of your choice.
-For SMS, the conversion metric will always be placed order rate.
+For SMS, the conversion metric will always be the placed order rate.

 The analytics overview area below the graph shows more detail around how recipients have engaged with your flow message.
 Key things to note: